Empirical View

 Comparing the red, orange and blue lines also makes it possible to see the change in single countries: In Iran, the fertility rate in 1980-85 was 6.3; in the latest data we see that it is down to the level of Sweden: 1.9 children per woman.
 In Thailand, the fertility rate in 1950-55 was 6.14, in 1980-85 it was 3.92, and today it is 1.49.

-In the chart I have also included the projections for the 21st century.
-The UN – which has a very good track record for its past demographic projections – expects global fertility to fall further in most countries so that the rate will be below 2 by the end of the century.
+I have also made a second version of this chart where I included the projections for the 21st century.
+The UN expects global fertility to fall further in most countries so that the global fertility rate rate will be just below 2 children per woman by the end of the century.

-The following map shows the total fertility rate around the world.
+The map shows the total fertility rate from the 1950s to 2015.
 Press play to see how fertility changed since the 1950s.

 # Total Fertility Rate around the world over the last two centuries

-The following chart shows the Total Fertility Rate dataset published by Gapminder.org.
-It includes estimates for all countries over the last 200 years: Add any country to the chart by clicking ‘+ Add Country’.
+The following map shows the Total Fertility Rate dataset published by Gapminder.org.
+It includes estimates for all countries over the last 200 years and includes projections from the UN until the end of the century.

 # Birth Rates Around the World